11 min

 When and how did the idea for Dan Drev come about?

-It started when I was 13, in 2007 in high school.
-The original idea was based on the fact that our classmates were talking about wanting to dub Eragon, a fantasy film.
-Dubbed parodies were popular at the time, vulgar smurf parodies and it was all in Eastern.
+It started when I was 13 years old, in 2007 in high school.
+The initial idea came about when my classmates were talking about wanting to dub Eragon, a fantasy film.
+At that time, dubbed parodies were popular, vulgar parodies of Smurfs, and everything was in Eastern style.
 But we knew them word for word.
-So I thought that when these classmates of mine are going to dub Eragon, we could also dub something with our friends.
+So it occurred to me that if my classmates were going to dub Eragon, we could also dub something with our friends.

-strong> on some disastrous dubbing program.
-I downloaded Chamber of Secrets and tried the first thing that came to mind.
-There was the first scene with that owl banging on that cage, and instead of taking a porcelain vase and mimicking the sound, I did that "Tuf tuff".
+That same day I came home, downloaded some first software, I had a small headset at home, about 100 crowns, and I started dubbing on some disastrous dubbing program.
+I downloaded Chamber of Secrets and tried the first thing I could think of.
+There was the first scene with the owl crashing into the cage, and instead of taking a porcelain vase and imitating the sound, I did "Tuf tuf".

 And that's how it started.
-I dubbed some such nonsense and it fascinated me terribly, I thought it was funny.
-Suddenly Harry was saying what was on my mind.
-The next day, I explained it very fascinating to my two classmates, Jakub and Stanislav, and they were also excited.
-After school, we went to my place and started dubbing the first part of Dan Drev.
+I dubbed some of that nonsense and it fascinated me terribly, I found it funny.
+Suddenly Harry was saying whatever came to mind.
+The next day I explained it in a very fascinating way to my two classmates, Jakub and Stanislav, and they were also thrilled.
+After school we went to my place and started dubbing the first episode of Dan Drev.

 What or who inspired you?

-What happened after that seventh part, how did you work on it after that?
+What happened after the seventh part, how did you work on it then?

-From the seventh part, we started writing scenarios.
-Until then, it was like we met and put the first thing that came to our mind, but then we said to ourselves that if it is to be successful in the whole of Slovakia, we cannot focus only on our class and jokes that only our class will understand.
+Since the seventh part, we have also started writing scripts.
+Until then, we would meet and put the first thing we thought of there, but then we said to ourselves that if it was to be successful in the whole of Slovakia, we couldn't just focus on our class and jokes that only our class would understand.

-We always came to my place after school, mom made us some sandwiches, gave us Fanta and we were closed for five to six hours.
+We would always come to my place after school, my mom would make us some sandwiches, give us Fanta, and we would be locked up for five to six hours.
 To this day, when we occasionally meet these guys, we remember how we were hunched over in the dark with that microphone from that headset and it was fun.

-Do you know what is the most popular message from this parody of yours?
+Do you know what the most popular line from this parody of yours is?

-I know that the most popular message from Chamber of Secrets is about "Sorry I'm late, I was measuring my co*ot.", then "The food cart is coming, put your co*ots in.".
-Haha, that's so brutal because the Fag starts to grab his pants there.
+I know that from Chamber of Secrets the most popular line is probably "Sorry I'm late, I was measuring my dick.", then "Here comes the food cart, put your dicks in.".
+Haha, that's so brutal, because that Peder starts grabbing his pants there.

-How was Peder dubbed?
-Didn't you want to be the main one, that Harry?
+How did you dub Peder?
+Didn't you want to be the main character, Harry?

-I really good dubbed Pedro.
-Peder was just so expressive, vulgar, a stupid fool who never understood anything and was aggressive.
+I really liked Peder.
+Peder was just so expressive, vulgar, a stupid idiot who never understood anything and was aggressive.
 I know that Peder always had something that made me laugh.

 Did you expect it to be such a success?

-We chose Meky Žbirka for one and only reason, and that is because I somehow knew how to imitate his voice.
+We chose Meky Žbirka for one reason only, and that was because I could kind of imitate his voice.
 There was no other reason.
-We thought that when Voldemort appeared there, someone had to dub him, but it was like Meky.
-I realize that it is not 100%, but at least there is something there.
+We said that when Voldemort appears, someone has to dub him, and it was Meky.
+I realize that it's not 100%, but at least there's a little bit of something there.

-We were aware that we had to find some aspects of his personality that could be made fun of.
-Well, that was his English that he uses everywhere and then it was his appearance.
-It's so superficial, but it was also his revelation.
+We were aware that we had to find some aspects of his personality that we could make fun of.
+Well, that was his English, which he uses everywhere, and then it was his appearance.
+It's so superficial, but it was also his appearance.

-Why and who was Šlota? some legal problems.
-Well, since we wanted to put a lot of racist humor in there, we needed a character that would somehow justify putting that racist humor in there.
+Well, we chose Šlota because Ján Slota was also in the government at the time, but we couldn't say that because there might be some legal problems.
+Well, because we wanted to put a lot of racist humor in there, we needed a character who would justify it a little bit, that we put that racist humor in there.

-I had the idea that actually the Bulgarians, Chvostnatý Gábor et al., that they would be Hungarians.
-Those Bulgarians had a lot of rifts there for some reason, and then it all fell into place for me, that Slota and the Hungarians.
+The idea came to me that actually those Bulgarians, Chvostnatý Gábor and co., that they would be Hungarians.
+Those Bulgarians had a lot of discords there for some reason and then it all just clicked for me, that Slota and the Hungarians.

 And how did the name Peder come about?

 We had a chemistry teacher named Ján.
-He was such a upper guy old with huge lumberjack hands, terribly hairy and kept saying "Ejha", "God" and "Father".
-He actually told me that "Pieder" during chemistry lessons, neither Peter nor Peťo but Pieder and that's how Peder came about.
-We wanted to put him there as an upper-class guy who would say "Ejha" and "Boha" and those Central Slovak - Orava words, but for some reason we didn't have more it occurred to us that we would cast him as homosexual
+He was a mountainous old guy with huge lumberjack hands, terribly hairy and he kept expressing himself like “Ejha”, “Boha” and “Pieder”.
+He actually told me that "Pieder" during chemistry classes, neither Peter nor Peťo but Pieder and that's how Peder was created.
+We wanted to put him there as a kind of mountain guy who would say "Ejha" and "Boha", those Central Slovak-Orava words, but for some reason it suited us better to put him as a homosexual

 And who is Dano Drevo or how did this nickname come about?

-Our classmate Daniel was so unathletic, let's call it that, and I remember during one gym session we were playing soccer and he somehow kicked the ball away.
-He was actually the goalkeeper, he kicked the ball and in an incredibly comic style it was reflected almost everywhere, as in some kind of parody, and straight between his legs into the goal.
-He scored his own goal in such style and we couldn't breathe from laughing.
-At that moment, it was realized that Dano, you are also wood and from then on Dano was Wood.
-Because he was popular in this sense, that he is wood, we said that he must be the main character.
+Our classmate Daniel was very unathletic, let's call it that, and I remember that during one gym class we were playing football and he somehow kicked the ball away.
+He was actually the goalkeeper, he kicked the ball and in an incredibly comic style it was reflected from everywhere, like in some parody and straight between his legs into the goal.
+He scored his own goal in such a style and we couldn't breathe with laughter.
+At that moment, it was said, Dano, you're such wood and from then on, Dano was Wood.
+Since he was popular in this sense, that he was wood, we said that he had to be the main character.

 How did you get to Meliško?

-And how did you solve the distance?
-Did you follow him or did he follow you?
+And how did you cover the distance?
+Did you go to him, or did he go to you?

-And how did you work with him in such a condition?
+And how was it to work with him in such a state?

 It was interesting.
-Kuse cursed at us that we belong to Pezinok and that we are all forced.
-About three-quarters of the way through the dubbing process, he got mad that he was coughing because he needed cigarettes.
-So on Sunday we had to look for cigarettes in Prievidza, he smoked about four and finished it.
-May the earth be easy for him.
+He used to swear at us that we belonged to Pezinok and that we were all f*cked up.
+About three-quarters of the way through the dubbing process, he got mad that he didn't care that he needed cigarettes.
+So on Sunday in Prievidza we had to look for cigarettes, he smoked about four and then finished it.
+May the world rest in peace for him.

 Finally, tell us something about Dan Drev's quiz.
-Did you participate too?
+Did you take part too?

-There was an association called I think Mystery and they do pub quizzes.
-So I took part in a pub quiz and they told me that they are always hopelessly sold out, that so many people want to keep going there.
-I came there, of course full of pub quiz and I thought that I will win it as a creator.
-I was in the NEXT LAST place.
+There was an association called Mystery, I think, and they do pub quizzes.
+So I took part in one pub quiz and they told me that they were always hopelessly sold out, that so many people wanted to go there.
+I came there, of course the pub quiz was full and I thought that as a creator I would win it.
+I was in the PENALTH place.

-There are people who know how much Šaňo Fekete owed to all people.
-He says it at the funeral and we just shot some amount there, I don't know how much it is and they know it down to the last penny.
-They know EVERYTHING about Dan Drev and that's when I realized, okay, maybe it could be quite a cult.
+There are people who know how much Šaňo Fekete owed all the people.
+He says it at the funeral and we just scored some amount there, I don't know how much it is and they know it down to the last cent.
+They know EVERYTHING about Dan Drev and that's when I realised that okay, maybe it could be quite a cult.